Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Introduction.

-We study real structures in the toric degenerations introduced by Gross and the second author in the context of mirror symmetry \cite{logmirror1}, \cite{affinecomplex}.
-A \emph{toric degeneration} in this sense is a degeneration of algebraic varieties $\delta:\X\to T=\Spec R$ with $R$ a discrete valuation ring and with central fibre $X_0=\delta^{-1}(0)$ a union of toric varieties, glued pairwise along toric divisors.
+A toric degeneration is a degeneration of algebraic varieties $\delta:\X\to T=\Spec R$ with $R$ a discrete valuation ring and with central fibre $X_0=\delta^{-1}(0)$ a union of toric varieties, glued pairwise along toric divisors.
 Here $0\in \Spec R$ is the closed point.
 We also require that $\delta$ is toroidal at the zero-dimensional toric strata, that is, \'etale locally near these points, $\delta$ is given by a monomial equation in an affine toric variety.
-For an introductory survey of toric degenerations see \cite{invitation}.
+Probably the most remarkable aspect of toric degenerations is that the homogeneous coordinate ring for the total space of such degenerations can be produced \emph{canonically} from the central fibre $X_0$ and some residual information on the family $\X$ \cite{affinecomplex}, captured by what is called a \emph{log structure}.
+By residual information we mean the following: By Proposition \ref{Prop: description of shX in codim=1} we can assume at a general point of the singular locus of $X_0$, the local equation of $\shX$ is given as

+where $t\in R$ generates the maximal ideal.
+Then, the log structure captures $e\in \mathbb{N}$ and the restriction of $f$ to $x=y=0$.
+The information of the log structure on $X_0$ is encoded in the \emph{gluing data}

+where $\iota:B_0=B\setminus \Delta \to B$ is the inclusion and $\check\Lambda$ denotes the sheaf of integral cotangent vectors on $B_0$.
+For a review of integral affine manifolds, log structures, and gluing data see \cite{affinecomplex,theta}.

-Probably the most remarkable aspect of toric degenerations is that they can be produced \emph{canonically} from the central fibre $X_0$ and some residual information on the family $\X$, captured by what is called a \emph{log structure}.
-While the reconstruction is done by an inductive procedure involving a \emph{wall structure} \cite{affinecomplex}, and is typically impossible to carry through in practice, many features of the family are already contained in the log structure.
-A simple characterization of the nature of the log structure in the present situation has been given in \cite{logmirror1}, Theorem~3.27.
-It says that if at a general point of the singular locus of $X_0$ where two irreducible components meet, $\X$ is given as $xy=f\cdot t^e$ with $t\in R$ generating the maximal ideal, the log structure captures $e\in \mathbb{N}$ and the restriction of $f$ to $x=y=0$.
-The families can also always be chosen projective under weak assumptions, and in fact, each family can be deformed into a projective one, see \cite{theta}, Proposition~5.12 and Theorem~A.7.
+One of the key results of \cite{affinecomplex} is a reconstruction algorithm of toric degenerations from the data of a \emph{toric log Calabi--Yau space} $(X_0,\M_{X_0})$ \cite[Defn.4.3]{logmirror1}, which plays the role of the central fiber.
+Here, $X_0$ is a proper reduced algebraic space, and $\M_{X_0}$ stands for the log structure on it.
+While the reconstruction of a toric degeneration is done by an inductive procedure involving a \emph{wall structure} \cite{affinecomplex}, and is typically impossible to carry through in practice, many features of the family are already contained in the log structure.
+In this paper we study topological features of toric degenerations by investigating the log structure on $X_0$.